A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Introduction

-In this article, we provide a detailed description and extend our previous work on computing the signed Euclidean distance functions from point-sets \cite{Gurumoorthy09,Rangarajan09}.
+In this article we provide a detailed description and extend our previous work on computing the signed Euclidean distance functions from point-sets \cite{Gurumoorthy09,Rangarajan09}.
+Since our approach uses the standard discrete Fourier transform (DFT) formulation, we compute the distance function only from a discrete set of source points positioned in a regular Cartesian grid.
+Moving away from the DFT setting (and as a result sacrificing the speed of computation), extension of this algorithm to curves can be found in \cite{Sethi12}.
 As we motivate our method from a variational perspective---which we consider to be simultaneously novel and illuminating compared to our previous formulations---the proofs involved here are quite different.
-The intriguing aspect of our approach is that the nonlinear Hamilton-Jacobi equation (Eq.~\ref{EucEikonal}) is obtained in the limit as $\tau\rightarrow0$ of a linear differential equation.
+The intriguing aspect of our approach is that the nonlinear Hamilton-Jacobi equation (\ref{EucEikonal}) is obtained in the limit as $\tau\rightarrow0$ of a linear differential equation.
 Let $S$ denote the approximate Euclidean distance function (with the nature of the approximation made clear below).
-When we express $S$ as the exponent of a scalar field $\phi$, specifically $\phi(X)=\exp\left(-\frac{S(X)}{\tau}\right)$, and if $\phi(X)$ is the solution to a specific variational problem satisfying its corresponding linear Euler-Lagrange equation, we show that $S(X)$ converges to the true Euclidean distance function $R(X)$ given Eq.~\ref{eq:Rdef} and its gradient magnitude ($\|\nabla S\|$) also satisfies Eq.~\ref{EucEikonal} as $\tau \rightarrow 0$.
-Consequently, instead of solving the non-linear Hamilton-Jacobi equation, we solve for the function $\phi$ (taking advantage of its linearity), and then compute an approximate distance function from its exponent for small values of $\tau$.
+When we express $S$ as the exponent of a scalar field $\phi$, specifically $\phi(X)=\exp\left(-\frac{S(X)}{\tau}\right)$, and if $\phi(X)$ is the solution to a specific variational problem satisfying its corresponding linear Euler-Lagrange equation, we show that $S(X)$ converges to the true Euclidean distance function $R(X)$ and its gradient magnitude ($\|\nabla S\|$) also satisfies (\ref{EucEikonal}) as $\tau \rightarrow 0$.
+Consequently, instead of solving the non-linear Hamilton-Jacobi equation we solve for the function $\phi$ (taking advantage of its linearity), and then compute an approximate distance function from its exponent for small values of $\tau$.
 This computational procedure would be approximately equivalent to solving the original Hamilton-Jacobi equation.
-Our linear approach results in a closed-form solution which can be expressed as a discrete convolution and computed in $O(N\log N)$ time using a Fast Fourier Transform (FFT) \cite{Bracewell99} where $N$ is the number of grid points.
-The major advantage of our method is that the closed-form solution circumvents the need for spatial discretization of the derivative operator in Eq.~\ref{EucEikonal}, a problem that permeates the Hamilton-Jacobi solvers \cite{Osher88,Osher02,Zhao05}.
+Our linear approach results in a closed-form solution which can be expressed as a discrete convolution and computed in $O(N\log N)$ time using a fast Fourier transform (FFT) \cite{Bracewell99} where $N$ is the number of grid points.
+The major advantage of our method is that the closed-form solution circumvents the need for spatial discretization of the derivative operator in (\ref{EucEikonal}), a problem that permeates the Hamilton-Jacobi solvers \cite{Sethian96, Zhao05}.
 This accounts for improved accuracy of our technique as demonstrated in Section~\ref{sec:Experiments}.
 However, a minor caveat of our method is that the resultant Euclidean distance function is an approximation since it is obtained for a small but non-zero value of $\tau$, but nevertheless converges to the true solution as $\tau\rightarrow0$.